‘Wonder Woman’ Trailer Showcases Gal Gadot As A Powerful And Heroic Diana Prince

 A post shared by Wonder Woman (@wonderwomanfilm) on

-Wonder Woman has had a long history in comic books and on television in animated shows and the Lynda Carter live action series, but in her 78-year existence, this will be the first time Diana Prince will be brought to life on the big screen.
+Wonder Woman has had a long history in comic books and on television in animated shows and the Lynda Carter live action series, but in her 78 year existence, this will be the first time Diana Prince will be brought to life on the big screen.
 Hindustan Times reports that Gal Gadot, the Wonder Woman star herself, feels the timing of this adaptation isn’t just coincidence.
 Gal suggests the time has never been more right for Diana Prince to step up and bring equality to the superhero boy’s club.

 “First of all, she (Wonder Woman) doesn’t see that difference between any gender.
 It’s not even an issue,” explains Gadot.
 “She comes from this world where men and women are equal and it’s not a thing to be a man or to be a woman.
 She feels that she can do everything and she will go for it.”

 Gal adds that her character is Diana Prince, a peacekeeper and a diplomat, before she unleashes her warrior and takes the fight to another level as Wonder Woman.
-Ms. Gadot says she feels Diana’s preference for peace is a beautiful aspect of the story, and for that reason in particular, she feels Wonder Woman is a great role model for all children and teens.
+Ms. Gadot says she feels Diana’s preference for peace is a beautiful aspect of the story and, for that reason in particular, she feels Wonder Woman is a great role model for all children and teens.

 Wonder Woman will hit theaters on June 2.